romain-grecourt/helidon-jenkins-publisher/k8s/README.md

 ```

 You will need to create your own version of this to match your desired hostname
- and use ingress controller specific annotations for the URL re-write.
+ and use ingress controller specific annotations for URL re-write.

-### Frontend
+### Publisher frontend

 Create a deployment and service:
 ```bash
 kubectl apply -f frontend.yaml
 ```

-NOTE: The frontend can be scaled since it's only doing read access to the storage.
+NOTE: the frontend can be scaled since it's only doing read access to the storage.

 Create an ingress resource (testing only):
 ```bash